 Pat has over 30 years of healthcare experience ranging from the bedside to the C-Suite.
-She received her Bachelor of Science in Nursing from Hunter College, a Master’s in Public Health from Columbia University and a PhD in Health Policy and Management from New York University.
-Her area of research focus was in the use of organization theory and change management in health system restructuring.
+She received her Bachelor of Science in Nursing from Hunter College, a Master's in Public Health from Columbia University and a PhD in Health Policy and Management from New York University.
+Her area of research focus is in the use of organization theory and change management in health system restructuring.

 Pat is a Senior Fellow of the Leonard Davis Institute of Health Economics at the University of Pennsylvania where her specific interest is in program evaluation and implementation science.
 She is currently an active volunteer with the American Heart Association, having just stepped down as Chair of the Board of Directors of the American Heart Association Great Rivers Affiliate.
 Pat also serves on the boards of the Health Care Improvement Foundation as well as the Peddie School.